FlynnOConnell/PremierSuite/README.md

 ![example-gif](assets/Pluginmanager366.png)

+#### Paste in the .dll
+To get the most up-to-date version, download the source code (download + extract anywhere you like or simply clone the master branch, either will work).
+In your extracted directory, copy the .dll located in `plugins`.
+Navigate to your bakkesmod install (open the bakkesmod application popup, bottom right of your desktop, click file -> open bakkesmod folder -> plugins) and paste in the file with all of your other plugins.
+Replace any existing file.

 #### Build and compile

-To get the most up-to-date version, you can build and compile from the source code.
+To get the most up-to-date version and make any changes you may want to make, you can build and compile from the source code.
 The easiest way to do this is by downloading [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 During the initial setup of visual studio, enture you select and download `Desktop development with C++`.

 Next, download the source code (download + extract anywhere you like or simply clone the master branch, either will work).
 Open `PremierSuite.sln` with visual studio.
 Once open, navigate the top toolbar to `build -> build Solution`.
 This will compile all cpp and associated header files and automatically inject the .dll into your bakkesmod plugins folder, replacing any current instance of PremierSuite.
 And you're good to go!